MarekLani/SOSIoTWorkshop/readme.md

    }
    ```

 4. Start the application.
 Now your simulated devices started to send data to IoT Hub.
 It generates message every ten seconds and you can see their content being output to console window.
-Within monitoring webpage you should now already see the latest message that has been delivered to IoTHub.
+Within monitoring webpage you should now already see the latest message that has been delivered to IoTHub from your device.